mickknutson/github_copilot_master_class/chapter02/02.04.1/instructions.md

-# Shot Prompting Exercise
+# Data Exercises

-The following are instructions for Java exercise
+The following are instructions for exercise

 ## Outline
 This exercise contains two directories: